Coenicorn/Astar/README.md

 const int width = 10, height = 10;
 ...
 ```

+***The program doesn't stop you from running it with stupidly large grids, so with very
+large grids this program will suck up all of your precious memory, so watch out with that!***

 If you're able to run the code, I'm sure you're smart enough to alter some source code ;)